 Estimate $10/15 Million

 Widely exhibited and acclaimed, Edgar Degas’s Danseuse is an exquisite example of the artist’s most iconic motif, capturing the splendor and grace of the Parisian ballet.
-Once in the collection of the Museum of Fine Arts, Boston for nearly 70 years, this enchanting pastel illustrates Degas’s remarkable deftness in the medium, exemplified in the layered strokes of white, ochre, and light blue surrounding the ballerina’s gauzy tutu, and demonstrates his genius for rendering color and his inimitable control over this medium.
+Once in the collection of the Museum of Fine Arts, Boston for nearly 70 years, this enchanting pastel illustrates Degas’s remarkable deftness in the medium, exemplified in the layered strokes of white, ochre, and light blue surrounding the ballerina’s gauzy tutu, and demonstrates his genius for rendering colour and his inimitable control over this medium.

 The present composition is the most complex and delicately rendered of a small number of related works, which feature dancers in the same pose against varying backdrops.
 Though this fascination with form was constant throughout his career, Degas’s focus on the human figure in motion more fully evolved in the 1870s as he began working increasingly in pastel.
 In doing so, Degas was endowed with a greater sense of freedom in his work that allowed him to manually smudge and blend the pigment throughout the composition, as witnessed in the present work around the dancer’s tutu.
-The figure in the present work is believed to be Marie van Goethem, dancer for the Paris Opera Ballet at the Palais Garnier, who also modeled for Degas’s celebrated bronze, Petite danseuse de quatorze ans, which he completed a few years prior and which attests to his devoted study across mediums.
+The figure in the present work is believed to be Marie van Goethem, dancer for the Paris Opera Ballet at the Palais Garnier, who also modelled for Degas’s celebrated bronze, Petite danseuse de quatorze ans, which he completed a few years prior and which attests to his devoted study across mediums.

 From the 1870s, Degas frequented the Palais Garnier venue, which not only provided entertainment, but also ample opportunity for the artist to observe and draw the human form in motion, as well as capture the fanciful costumes and sets that decorated the stage.
 Attending operas and ballets, Degas astutely observed both the performances and the lives of the dancers behind the scenes.
-While many of his later Danseuses images focus on quiet backstage moments between acts, his most compelling works feature dancers who come alive on stage under the bright light of the theater.
+While many of his later Danseuses images focus on quiet backstage moments between acts, his most compelling works feature dancers who come alive on stage under the bright light of the theatre.

 Fleurs dans un pot (Roses et brouillard)